Athelney Abbey: Norman era

 From the 11th century up to the time of its dissolution the monks of Glastonbury Abbey attempted to annex it or have it placed under the Glastonbury jurisdiction.
-The abbey also appears in the Domesday book, and the Taxatio of 1291.
+The abbey also appears in the Domesday Book, and the Taxatio of 1291.
 In 1267, Henry III granted the abbey a weekly market on Mondays.
 However, it was not a rich community.
-An indulgence of thirty days was given in 1321 for those who should assist in the rebuilding of the church, and the monks humbly petitioned Edward I of England to remit corrody for which they were unable to find the means of payment.
+An indulgence of thirty days was given in 1321 for those who should assist in the rebuilding of the church, and the monks petitioned Edward I of England to remit corrody for which they were unable to find the means of payment.
 The last abbot was Robert Hamlyn.
 With eight monks of his community, he surrendered February 8, 1540, receiving a pension of £50 per annum and retaining his prebend of Long Sutton.
 The revenues (26 Hen.
 VII) were £209.
 0s.
 3/4 d.
 Both the 1267 charter of Henry III, and latter Henry VII also still exist.